2-day tour, Chrüzlipass - Etzlihütte

 Description

-Hiking equipment, swimming trunks for the vat
+Hiking equipment, swimwear for the tub

 Directions